Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Experiment details

 As a first baseline, we trained a linear classifier on the 512-dimensional normalized CLIP embeddings.
 The linear head is a fully connected layer mapping the embeddings to 1000 output classes, corresponding to the ImageNet labels.
 Training was performed with the Adam optimizer at a learning rate of 0.001, using a batch size of 250 for 50 epochs.
 The model was trained with standard categorical cross-entropy loss, without additional regularization, and achieved a test accuracy of 78.33\,\%.

 \paragraph{TTT for Base Model.}

-Building upon the baseline linear classifier, we apply a test-time training (TTT) procedure to adapt the model at inference-time.
-Specifically, we fine-tune this linear head for each test sample by minimizing the cross-entropy loss over the set of $k = 600$ nearest neighbors retrieved in the original CLIP embedding space.
-Optimization proceeds for 50 epochs using the Adam optimizer with a learning rate of 0.02 and a batch size equal to the number of neighbors.
+Building upon the baseline linear classifier, we apply a test-time training procedure to adapt the model at inference-time.
+Specifically, we fine-tune this linear head for each test sample by minimizing the cross-entropy loss over the set of $k = 600$ nearest neighbors retrieved in the original CLIP embedding space. \rebut{By optimizing the error rate on the validation set, we determined that using $k = 600$ neighbors with a learning rate of 0.02, a batch size equal to the number of neighbors, and 50 training epochs, combined with the Adam optimizer, perform near-optimally across all model scales.
+Consequently, we adopted this universal set of hyperparameters for the ImageNet experiments.}

 \paragraph{Two-Layer MLP Projections.}